stockmouton/stockmouton.github.io/articles/hyperinflation.md

 ### Stocks
 When you invest in stocks, you buy shares.
 It means you own a part of the company.
 The overall value of the company on the market (market cap) is represented by the sum of all those share price.

-A second benefit of buying those shares is that if the company is profitable, an investor can receive money regularly (dividens).
-Supply/demands and exectation of the company's performance are key forces that impact share prices.
+A second benefit of buying those shares is that if the company is profitable, an investor can receive money regularly (called dividends).
+Supply/demands and expectation of the company's performance are key forces that impact share prices.
 The more the company is attractive the more share price will increase.

 > What signal?
 >
 > - [Vanguard Total Stock Market ETF](https://finance.yahoo.com/quote/VTI)

 #### Growth stocks, value stocks and other kind of stocks
-Besides your belief individual investors tends to end up in two categories: value or growth investors.
+Besides your belief, individual investors tends to end up in two categories: value or growth investors.
 To keep it simple, one bets on what we call "growth stocks" which have a high potential but needs a lot of investment and loans(with bonds) to realize it.
-The other one bets on so-called "value stocks" which seeks the opposite undervalued profitable companies.
+The other one bets on so-called "value stocks" which are the opposite: undervalued profitable companies.

 Both have a high potential, the first one is expected to grow very much and so its share price too.
 The other one is consideted undervalued and so should go through a positive correction of its share price in the future.
-For examples, Tesla is a growth stock and GME was a value stock (this case is interesting because it might transforms itself into a growth stocks!).
+For examples, Tesla is a growth stock and GME was a value stock (Altough it might be a growth stock now!).

 Outside of those two shiny category, you have many other kind of stocks in every industry: penny stocks (share price under 1$), zombie companies (companies which aren’t earning enough to cover their interest expenses), etc. All of them contains different risks and attract different kind of investors.